 So it is important to distinguish between the traumatized body and the natural body.
 The traumatized body suffers from dissociation and zones of numbness, conveying an armored and mentalized version of the person.
 The natural body is touch with the streaming of internal sensations and energy and is generally open to new experience.
 The consciousness associated with the trauma body, also called the pain body by Eckhart Tolle (1999), lives on the surface, cut off from the deeper built-in, natural sources of pleasure that full embodiment confers.
 Thus, the trauma body tends to seek outward sources of pleasure, being prone to dysfunctional addictions, pursuing immediate pleasure where it can get it.
 Unhealed trauma and widespread fixation on external sources of pleasure by billions of people collectively tax the natural resources of the planet.

 Shifting from the trauma body to the natural body requires attending to the energy body, a subtle source of internal feedback.
-The notion of the energy body derives from worldview that apprehends the energetic basis of reality, as attested to by indigenous peoples, mystics and contemporary physicists alike.
+The notion of the energy body derives from a worldview that apprehends the energetic basis of reality, as attested to by indigenous peoples, mystics and contemporary physicists alike.
 If one accepts that energy is the underlying essence of the cosmos—that the objects we see and interact with are actually energy posing in different forms—then logically, the human body is also, by extension, most fundamentally energy.

 The energy body or subtle body is the human faculty that mediates the perception of seamless interconnectedness between self and world.
 The subtle body, recognized in esoteric spiritual teachings around the world, refers to the psycho-spiritual proclivities arising from a subtle anatomy, loosely associated with the anatomy of the gross physical body.
 The subtle body is composed of energy centers and channels, which can exist either in an open, flowing state or a contracted, blocked, knotted state.
 The underlying openness or blockages within the energy body significantly influence our perceptions of the world.